 16. Seattle University

 Seattle University’s School of Law offers a Compliance and Risk Management Master of Legal Studies (MLS) degree program that is available entirely online.
 Coursework for Seattle University’s best risk management master’s programs can be completed within two years as full-time students over three semesters that last 14-week terms.
 The MLS degree program (Master of Legal Studies) degree program from Seattle University offers recording lectures and live classroom sessions by synchronously or asynchronously.
 The Seattle School of Law manages several justice centers for Indian law and the Korematsu Center.

 Seattle University formed in 1898 as Immaculate Conception School.
 The university is affiliated with the Jesuit, Roman Catholic Church, with nearly 7,300 students.
 In addition, it is the largest institution of higher education that operates independently in the northwestern United States.

 Visit the program

 17. Loyola University Chicago

 The Loyola University of Chicago was established in 1870.
 This private Jesuit institution of higher learning is considered among the largest of all Catholic schools in the nation.
-The school’s six urban campuses across the Chicago metropolitan area serves more than 17,000 students.
-Alumni form LUC are winners of Pulitzer, Peabody, Emmy, and Grammy awards.
+The school’s six urban campuses across the Chicago metropolitan area serve more than 17,000 students.
+Alumni from LUC are winners of Pulitzer, Peabody, Emmy, and Grammy awards.